YuTian315/starter-hugo-academic/content/publication/example2/index.md

 ---
-title: 'Classification of autism spectrum disorder by combining brain connectivity and deep neural network classifier'
+title: 'DWT-CV: Dense weight transfer-based cross validation strategy for model selection in biomedical data analysis'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Jianhong Cheng
+  - Hulin Kuang
-  - admin
+  - Qichang Zhao
-  - Jianxing Wang
+  - Yahui Wang
+  - Lei Xu
+  - Jin Liu
-  - Yi Pan
+  - Jianxin Wang

 # Author notes (optional)
 author_notes:
-  - 'Equal contribution'
-  - 'Equal contribution'
-  - 'Equal contribution'
+  - 'First'

-date: '2019-02-09T00:00:00Z'
+date: '2022-05-17T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2019-02-09T00:00:00Z'
+publishDate: '2022-04-30T00:00:00Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;